TheImagingSource/tiscamera/doc/pages/timestamps.md

 # Timestamps {#timestamps}

-This page describes the various timestamps that a GstBuffer you receive can be associated with.
+This page describes the various timestamps that a GstBuffer can be associated with.

 ## PTS